 - Banners and background images vary by template.

-- Licensing Getty Images is a great way to add image content to your site without relying on a professional photographer.
+- Using stock images on your site is a great way to add quality content without relying on a professional photographer.

 Add videos to show off trailers, testimonials, vlogs, and more.